ktxed/marky-mark/README.md

 ## Workflow

 The workflow is pretty simple at this point.
 You select a folder containing the photos you want to watermark.
-After that you must select a destion folder where the tool will save the watermarked files.
+After that you must select a destination folder where the tool will save the watermarked files.

 - select input folder (not recursing through subfolders, yet!)
 - select output folder